 On Friday, August 26, 2022, the Board voted to withdraw the proposed rule requiring audiometric screenings as part of all speech-language evaluations.
 It was determined that unintentional barriers to care would be created with enacting this rule.
 Moving forward the Board will work to create educational reminders for licensees of best practices with regard to hearing screenings that are in line with the intended purpose of the rule.
 These will be posted on the Board’s website in the near future.
 The Board appreciates the feedback that was received during the rule making process from numerous licensees who work in various practice settings.
 The announcement about this can be viewed here.

 The Board interprets the word “supervision” used in G.S.
 90-295(3) to require that the supervision must be performed by a person who holds either a valid license under this Article or a Certificate of Clinical Competence of the American Speech-Language-Hearing Association, in the area for which supervised credit is sought.
 As a minimum standard of supervision, clinical supervisors who are physically present in the same facility and accessible to the student during the performance of the practicum must directly observe at least 50 percent of each evaluation session, including screening and identification activities, and at least 25 percent of each student’s total contact time with each client.
 As a minimum standard of supervision of students through telesupervision, the supervisor must be simultaneously virtually available by virtual session and accessible to the student 100 percent of the time for each evaluation session and must directly observe at least 50 percent of each evaluation session, including screening and identification activities, and at least 25 percent of each student’s total contact time with each client.

 History Note: Authority G.S.
-90-294(c)(2); 90-304(3); 150B-40(b);
+90-294(c)(2); 90-304(3); 150B-40(b); Eff.
+October 1, 1992.